 To retrieve a file replaced with another file from a local backup, you might be able to just copy it from your backup location using Finder, but most Mac users rely on Time Machine, Apple’s backup software application distributed as part of macOS.

 Time Machine creates incremental backups of files on your hard drive and selected locations, and it lets you go back in time and recover any older version with a few simple clicks.
-Here’s how:
+Here’s how you can recover overwritten files with it if you have it enabled on your system:

-- Start by opening Finder and navigating to the folder with the overwritten file.
-You can quickly open Finder from Spotlight (⌘ + Shift) or by clicking on its icon in the Dock.
+- Open Finder and navigate to the folder containing your overwritten file.
+You can quickly access Finder using Spotlight (⌘ + Shift) or by clicking its icon in the Dock.
+If you can’t find the folder, use Spotlight to search for it.

-- Click the Time Machine icon located in the Menu Bar and choose Enter Time Machine.
-Almost instantly, Time Machine will display the most recent version of the selected folder in front of all previous versions that have been backed up.
+- Click the Time Machine icon in the Menu Bar (it looks like a clock with an arrow around it) and select Enter Time Machine.
+Time Machine will display the current folder with a timeline of all available backups.

 Method 3: Cloud Backups

-- Navigate to the folder where the overwritten file is located and open the most recent version of the file.
-Click the three horizontal dots from the right toolbar and select Version history.
+- Navigate to the folder containing your overwritten file and locate the current version.
+Click the three horizontal dots (⋮) in the right toolbar and select Version history.

 - Click on the version you want to restore.
-Preview the file to verify that you’ve selected the right version and click Restore.
-That’s how to recover replaced files on Mac using Dropbox, but other cloud storage services work similarly.
+You can preview the file to verify that you’ve selected the right version before clicking Restore.

 Method 4: App Specific Options

-Some applications on macOS come with built-in version management systems that can save your day if you’ve overwritten a file by mistake.
-Since we can’t possibly describe every single application with this feature, we’ll focus on a couple of the most commonly used ones: Apple Pages and Microsoft Word.
+Many applications on macOS come with built-in version management systems that can save your day if you’ve overwritten a file by mistake.
+Here are three popular applications I regularly work with that offer this feature:

 Apple Pages (Revert To):